-Name Date

-Current Rank Department

-Evaluation Form for period through

-PURPOSE & INSTRUCTIONS

-The primary purpose of the evaluation system is self-improvement.
-Evaluation is also an integral part of the decision involving reappointment, continuing appointment and/or promotion.

-This evaluation is to be completed by the Dean or his/her designee.
-At least three (3) classroom/ reference observations need to be included to verify the evaluation process.

-Evaluation to be used for (Check all that apply):

-- 1. Effectiveness and self-improvement

-- 2. Promotion to

-- 3. Reappointment to a year term

-- 4. Continuing appointment

-Criteria listed are meant to be illustrative not definitive (refer to Faculty Handbook for Criteria for Reappointment, Continuing Appointment, and Promotion).
-Use those criteria that apply and add lines for any other criteria to be considered.
-APPC recommends a minimum of ten (10) criteria spread across the three (3) categories, with no less than four (4) in the Teaching/Librarianship category and two (2) in each of the others.
-Give each selected criterion a rating of HE, E, or ME.

-Because many people review this document, please write specific comments in the summary section that will help the reviewers make an informed recommendation.
-Use additional pages as necessary.

-DEFINITIONS FOR RATINGS (Only the following ratings should be used):

-- HE Highly Effective Often exceeds the performance expectations. - E Effective Generally meets performance expectations.
-Employee may exceed expectations or needs improvement in some areas.
-Performance is at the expected and usual level. - ME Minimally Effective Does not always meet expectations.
-Immediate and substantive improvement in performance is required.
+Name Date Current Rank Department Evaluat ion Form for period through PURPO OSE & INSTRUCTIONS The primary purpose of the evaluation system is self-improvement.
+Evaluation is also an integral part of the decision involving reappointment, continuing appointment and/or promotion. aluation is to be completed by the Dean or their designee.
+At least three (3) classroom/ reference Evaluati on to be used for (Check all that apply): 1 .
+Effectiveness and self-improvement 2 .
+Promotion to 3 .
+Reappointment to a year term 4 .
+Continuing appointment Continui consider listed are meant to be illustrative not definitive (refer to Faculing Appointment, and Promotion).
+Use those criteria that appeal.
+APPC recommends a minimum of ten (10) criteria spread in the Teaching/Librarianship category and two (2) in each of ME. oly and add lines for any other criteria to be d across the three (3) categories, with no less than many people review this document, please write specific cors make an informed recommendation.
+Use additional pages DEFIN ITIONS FOR RATINGS (Only the following ratings should be used): HE Highly Effective - Often exceeds the performance expect eations.
+E Effective - Generally meets performance expectations.
+I improvement in some areas.
+Performance is at the expe ME Minimally Effective - Does not always meet expectations performance is required. .
+Immediate and substantive improvement in